tompatulpan/TCI-Keyer/README.md

 **Important: CW Speed Configuration**
 - **F-key macros:** Speed controlled by **ExpertSDR3's internal CW speed setting**
-  - Change in: ExpertSDR3 → Settings → CW → Speed (WPM)
+  - Change in: ExpertSDR3 → Break.in → Macros speed
   - The `speed_wpm` value in config.yaml does **not** affect F-key macro speed
 - **USB paddle keying:** Speed controlled by `speed_wpm` in config.yaml
   - This sets the timing for iambic keyer element generation
   - Match this to ExpertSDR3's speed for consistent timing between macros and paddle

 **Keyer Mode:**
-- `straight` - Send raw paddle states to TCI (recommended - test first)
+- `straight` - Send raw paddle states to TCI
-- `iambic-a` - Client-side iambic Mode A (if TCI doesn't handle it)
+- `iambic-a` - Client-side iambic Mode A (Not tested yet)
 - `iambic-b` - Client-side iambic Mode B with paddle memory

 ### USB HID Settings